Domain of One's Own: Upload and manage files

 File manager app on Domain of One's Own

-Use the menu bar at the top of the window to manage files and folders.
-Below are the most commonly used actions:
+Use the top menu bar to manage files and folders:

-• Create a Copy of the selected file or folder in a different location.
-You cannot make a copy in the same location.
+• Copy the selected file or folder to a different location.

 • Move the selected file or folder to different location.